oracle/weblogic-kubernetes-operator/documentation/3.2/content/userguide/managing-domains/model-in-image/auxiliary-images.md

   WebLogic Deploy Tooling executable using specific images that do not contain a WebLogic installation.

-Common mounts internally
+Auxiliary images internally
 use a Kubernetes `emptyDir` volume and Kubernetes `init` containers to share files from additional images.

 ### References

-- Run the `kubectl explain domain.spec.commonMountVolumes`
+- Run the `kubectl explain domain.spec.auxiliaryImageVolumes`
-  and `kubectl explain domain.spec.serverPod.commonMounts` commands.
+  and `kubectl explain domain.spec.serverPod.auxiliaryImages` commands.

-- See the `spec.commonMountVolumes` and `serverPod.commonMounts` sections
+- See the `spec.auxiliaryImageVolumes` and `serverPod.auxiliaryImages` sections
   in the domain resource [schema](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/documentation/domains/Domain.md) and [documentation]({{< relref "/userguide/managing-domains/domain-resource.md" >}}).

 ### Configuration

-This section describes a typical common mount configuration for the Model in Image use case.
+This section describes a typical auxiliary image configuration for the Model in Image use case.

-#### Common mount images
+#### Auxiliary images

-One or more common mount images can be configured on a domain resource `serverPod`.
+One or more auxiliary images can be configured on a domain resource `serverPod`.
 A `serverPod` can be defined at the domain scope, which applies to every pod in the domain, plus the introspector job's pod, at a specific WebLogic cluster's scope, or at a specific WebLogic Server pod's scope.
 Typically, the domain scope is